 Hummmm…it’s difficult to figure out a punjabi wedding without drunk, blabbermouth, boisterous punjabis.
-The funny part about them is the level to which they can drink the free booze and boast about their wealth, health, padosi’s biwi and properties, where obviously 50% is all made up stories and rest 50% is god knows what.
+The funny part about them is the level to which they can drink the free booze and boast about their wealth, health, padosi’s biwi and properties.
+Obviously 50% is all made up stories and rest 50% is the whisky speaking.

-Not to forget the gangnam style dance steps and gay kisses ( I have a Family member, who for some reason loves to kiss any one to everyone but his wife, after he gets drunk) and I always thought this “anokha” person is a member of our clan, until and unless I attended more weddings and realized, every family has one J .
+Ass to this the gangnam style dance steps and gay kisses ( I have a Family member, who for some reason loves to kiss any one to everyone but his wife, after he gets drunk) .
+I always thought this “anokha” person is a member of our clan, until and unless I attended more weddings and realized, every family has one .

-The irritating part about them is that they are drunk from the word go.
+The irritating part about them is, they are drink from the word go.
 They open the bottle in morning, before the yogis are preparing to do their surya namaskar and continue till they drop dead.
-They will drink the free booze, as if there is no tomorrow and end of world is approaching in next hour.

 3. The big fat hogging junta

-Also, there is this reason for recovering the sagan, we give to bride and groom, which has to be recovered through food and liquor.
+Also, there is this reason for recovering the sagan, we give to bride and groom.
+We recover the money given as gift through food and liquor.

 Last heard an Aunty was scolding her kid:

-‘ beta we gave 5 k as Sagan..Atleast eat so much that we recover 80% of the value’.
+‘ beta we gave 5 k as Sagan..Eat more.
+We cannot go home without recovering 80% of the value’.

 Now did I write about Punjabis being good with Calculations?
-The hogging part gets so absurd and ridiculous that over-weightiest uncle and aunties, who are suffering from diabetes, high BP and god knows, which all diseases, can be seen trying to hog the last piece of jalebi, even if it means doubling up their doss of medicine….we love our food and when it is served in weddings, there is no stopping us 😉
+The hogging part gets so absurd and ridiculous that over-weightiest uncle and aunties, who are suffering from diabetes, high BP and god knows, which all diseases can be seen trying to hog the last piece of jalebi.
+Even if it means doubling up their doss of medicine….we love our food and when it is served in weddings free, there is no stopping us 😉

 4. The big fat show-sha